What's the problem?

 Our globally distributed warm currents provide that mechanism, the 5 main ones including the Gulf Stream, are distributed equally between Northern and Southern hemisphere.

-Ocane is actively looking for pilot locations and local partners in those regions.
+ocane is actively looking for pilot locations and local partners in those regions.

 The offshore ocane rigs use the strong warm currents as cost efficient delivery and mixing mechanisms.